What are Reverse Proxies and How do They Differ from Forward Proxies

 Considering the location of reverse proxies, they can be effectively used in several scenarios:

-• Distributing incoming requests among different servers in a cluster to ensure an even load;
+• Distributing incoming requests across multiple servers in a cluster to balance the load, for example with NGINX or HAProxy.

-• Redirecting some requests to operational backup servers to maintain fault tolerance.
+• Redirecting part of the traffic to healthy backup servers to maintain fault tolerance during failures or maintenance.

 From these traditional functions, it's clear that a reverse proxy plays a critical role in ensuring the stable operation of the end server and in safeguarding it from various threats.